AnaLauGiambelluca/Harvesting/CSV_results/README.md

-This folder has the CSV result of the combination of all bands due to this was the best
+This folder has the CSV result of the combination of all bands due to this was the best.
+The folder "Classification" has the final result obtained.